Neats29/banana/README.md

 - If you experience the following error: “Missing iOS Distribution signing identity for …”, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) should resolve it.

 ##### Future Deployment
-1. Run the Deploy Android Gulp task `$ gulp deploy-iOS`
+1. Run the Deploy iOS Gulp task `$ gulp deploy-iOS`

 ## Testing